 impressions of shanghai: from china to nyc

 Impressions of Shanghai is a small printmaking series inspired by everyday moments I experienced while living in the city.
-Rather than focusing on landmarks or iconic skylines, these prints capture quieter scenes that shaped my experience: aunties dancing in public parks, street skewers, and the ritual of sharing soup dumplings.
+Rather than focusing on landmarks or iconic skylines, these prints capture quieter moments of joy: aunties dancing in public parks, street skewers, and the ritual of sharing soup dumplings.

 Xiao Long Bao